Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 $\ATS$ takes an important part in how [variable length parameters][Variable length parameters] are handled.

 > Note: additional details about built-in array types are available [here][Built-in array types].

+#### Integer literal types

+An integer literal type containing types $T_1, \ldots, T_N$, denoted $\ILT(T_1, \ldots, T_N)$ is a special *non-denotable* type designed for [integer literals][Integer literals].

+Integer literal types are the initial types of integer literals before the compiler has selected their concrete built-in integer types.
+The types $T_1, \ldots, T_N$ are the possible [built-in integer types][Built-in integer types] the literal may be resolved to during [type inference][Integer literal type inference].
+Integer literal types are handled as [restricted type inference variables][Integer literal type variables] and do not introduce additional regular subtyping relations between their possible built-in integer types.

 #### Classifier types